theotrama/my-malloc/README.md

 The size to store these addresses depends on whether you're on a 32-bit or a 64-bit system.
 Nowadays, most modern machines are 64-bit, so `prev`/`next` are typically 8 bytes each.
 Figure 6 shows a free block in this layout: The prologue and epilogue blocks remain.
 The only thing that changed is that now each unallocated block holds information about its previous and next free blocks.
-As there are currently no other free blocks available, both `prev` and `free` are `NULL`.
+As there are currently no other free blocks available, both `prev` and `next` are `NULL`.
 <figure id="figure-6">
   <img src="diagrams/explicit_free_list-block-definition.svg" alt="A block in an explicit free list">
   <figcaption><em>Figure 6: A block in an explicit free list</em></figcaption>